10 Unique Signs You’re The Kind of Person Everyone Wants to Be Around

 Getty Images

-You’re aware of how your mood and attitude affect those around you.
-On tough days, you make an effort to not drag people down with you.
-This emotional intelligence is rare and highly valued.
-It shows consideration for other people and contributes to a positive atmosphere.
-People appreciate your effort to maintain a constructive environment, even when it’s challenging.
+You’re aware of how your mood and attitude affect the people around you.
+On your bad days, you make a conscious effort not to drag everyone else down into the pits with you.
+This kind of emotional intelligence is rare and highly valued.
+It shows you actually care about other people’s experiences, not just your own.
+People appreciate that you try to maintain a constructive environment, even when you’re personally going through a bit of a rough patch.